 Applications will be accepted from:

-Norwegian research institutions (university, university college, research institute or other institution at which research constitutes an important activity), and Nordic research-performing institutions funded by the Nordic Council of Ministers, or Nordic research institutions that receive public funding from at least three Nordic countries, including Norway.
+Norwegian research institutions (see definition and specification of the concept “research institution” (PDF-190.1 KB) ), and Nordic research-performing institutions funded by the Nordic Council of Ministers, or Nordic research institutions that receive public funding from at least three Nordic countries, including Norway.

 - The Project Owner (formal applicant) must be a Norwegian or Nordic institution (see "Applications will be accepted from"), and must supply the name of the designated project administrator.
 Any exceptions to this rule will be described in the call for proposals.

 - The project manager should have completed a doctoral degree or have corresponding qualifications.